 If you’re reading this, then it’s safe to say that you’re part of the Big Billion Club.
 We’re talking about Instagram, of course!
-If being named one of the fastest growing social media networks-surpassing giants like Twitter-wasn’t enough, Instagram’s milestone of crossing over one billion active users this year is only a prelude to what’s ahead—a social media landscape that’s hungrier than ever-before for visual content.
+If being named one of the fastest growing social media networks-surpassing giants like Twitter-wasn’t enough, Instagram’s milestone of crossing over one billion active users is only a prelude to what’s ahead—a social media landscape that’s hungrier than ever-before for visual content.

 Let’s make a safe bet and confidently say that now is a good time to evaluate your visual marketing.
 If Instagram is part of your social media strategy, and you’re unsure about IGTV, we’re here to help you with that.

 First, let’s figure out if you need IGTV at all